Getting Started

 App URL:

-https://{slug}.mctx.aiReplace {slug} with the App's slug from your subscription card.
+https://{slug}.mctx.aiReplace {slug} with the MCP server's slug from your subscription card.

 OpenClaw